 Both Krystyna Gmurzynska and Mathias Rastorfer were awarded the Chevalier des Art et des Lettres by the French Minister of Culture.
-Krystyna Gmurzynska was the first foreigner to receive the merit for special achievements by Michael Shvydkoy, the Russian Minister of Culture, recognizing her “important contribution to scientific research, and for the organization of exhibitions in the field of Russian art of the 20th century.”
+Krystyna Gmurzynska was the first foreigner to receive the merit for special achievements by Michael Shvydkoy, the Russian Minister of Culture, recognising her 'important contribution to scientific research, and for the organisation of exhibitions in the field of Russian art of the 20th century.'

 Exhibition view: Anh Duong, La Tentation d’Exister.
 There is always Champagne in the Fridge, Galerie Gmurzynska, Talstrasse, Zurich (8 June–30 September 2021).
 Courtesy Galerie Gmurzynska.

 The third highest price fetched by Hockney at auction contributed to over US $500 million in sales.